Financial Aid

 The official withdrawal date determines the amount of prorated refund, if any, a student may receive.

-No refund will be made on residence hall rent after the first week of classes because rooms are engaged for the entire semester.
+No refund will be made for housing after the first week of classes because rooms are engaged for the entire semester.

 Student Activity Fee